How to treat a collapsed disc

 A collapsed disc occurs when a spinal disc begins to lose height, which is typically related to a condition called degenerative disc disease.
 When a disc loses its height, the space between the vertebrae can become smaller, potentially causing a nerve root or the spinal cord to be compressed.

 Symptoms of a collapsed disc

-A collapsed disc only becomes symptomatic when a spinal nerve or the spinal cord becomes pinched or compressed.
-Patients with an impinged spinal nerve may experience symptoms of pain, numbness, tingling, muscle weakness, and muscle spasms.
+A collapsed disc only causes symptoms when a spinal nerve or the spinal cord becomes pinched or compressed.
+Patients with a pinched spinal nerve may experience symptoms of pain, numbness, tingling, muscle weakness and muscle spasms.
 These symptoms can be felt in the neck, back or extremities, depending on which region of the spine contains the compressed nerve.